Akashsnar/GoodWill/README.md

 To run the project, simply navigate to the website URL in your web browser.
 1. Git clone https://github.com/Akashsnar/GoodWill.git
 2. Open the project folder
+3.  	run npm install
-3. Open the terminal and run the following commands:
+4. Open the terminal and run the following commands:
 4.  	npm install
 5.  	node app.js